How to Stop Binge Eating: Why It’s Not About Willpower

-“If only I had self-control, I could stop binge eating.”
+“If I only had self-control — I could stop binge eating.”

 - Practice regimented “healthy” eating

-- Adhere to Westernized beauty standards
+- Adhere to some form of Westernized beauty standards

 - What does it look like when I binge?